abranczyk/custom-poling/README.md

 ### How to use installed the package

-Now that you have the package installed, you can follow the examples within the tutorial notebooks or see the example in `example.py` (you can execute it within the terminal using `python example.py`).
+Now that you have the package installed, you can:
+- follow the examples within the tutorial notebooks, or
+- see the example in `example.py` (you can execute it within the terminal using `python example.py`), or
+- write your own python code in a notebook or `.py` file.

 ## For contributers